Dhanush-S-Gowda/Blackjack-21-python/README.md

 ## How to Play

-1. Run the script and choose to start the game by entering 's'.
+1. Run the code and choose to start the game by entering 's'.
 2. If you wish to see the rules, you can enter 'y' when prompted.
 3. Follow the on-screen instructions to play the game.
 4. Enter 'h' to hit or 's' to stand during your turn.